Get Consulting Clients Quickly at these Websites

 Most of us think of job boards as a place for people looking for full-time employment (FTE).
 But there are a couple of USA and international job boards devoted to consulting work.
 As this article describes, you can also use FTE job boards as a detective tool to discover companies making large hiring changes or new manager hires.
 Both those changes mean work for consultants.

-Once you find prospective clients you can engage the hiring manager using the proven methods taught in the Starting a Consulting Business course.
+Once you find prospective clients you can engage the hiring manager using the proven methods taught in the Starting and Building a Thriving Consulting Business course.

-This article describes four types of online sources for job prospects.
+This article describes four types of online sources for consulting prospects.

 - Google Map Search with Business Categories